henriquejunqueira/henriquejunqueira/README.md

-### Olá!
-Eu sou o Henrique Junqueira 👋
+### Hello!
+My name is Henrique Junqueira 👋

-- 💻 Trabalho com desenvolvimento web full stack
+- 💻 Work with full stack web development
-- 📚 No momento estou na trilha de Desenvolvimento Full Stack da +praTI em parceria com a Codifica Edu
+- 📚 I'm currently on the +praTI Full Stack Development track in partnership with Codifica Edu

 ##